 My mother was fearless.
 She had a strong sense of injustice.
 If something was wrong, she would put it right, or put people right.

 One day I remember her telling me how she was walking passed the park when she heard a crowd chanting.
-She went in to find boys gathered encircling two who were fighting.
+She went in to find boys gathered and encircling two who were fighting in the centre.
 Immediately, she pushed through them and told them to stop, and go home, all of them, right now.
-I admired her.
-They dispersed with a few grumbles.
-This was back in the seventies, a very different time.
+They all dispersed with a few grumbles.
+I admired her, not many would day to do that even back then in the seventies.

-I was in my late teens when I found a dead body as I walked to work.
-I wasn’t very far from home as I passed by some bushes.
-At the corner of my eye, I caught sight of rags.
+In my late teens, on my way to work, I found a dead body.
+I wasn’t very far from home.
+I caught sight of rags laying in the bushes.
 When I looked properly, I saw it was the body of a man; dirty and bedraggled with matted hair.
 In my mind he looked like he had been there a long time.
 I froze and stared.
 I wanted to prod him, just in case, but couldn’t bring myself to touch him.
-I ran back home, “Mum, Mum!
+So, I ran home, “Mum, Mum!
 Mum!”

 She walked back with me, my brave mother.
-I knew she would know what to do, who to call, and I suppose, check he was actually dead, because I didn’t know for certain.
+She always knew what to do, who to call, and I suppose, check he was actually dead in the first place.

 Leaning over the body, she prodded him with her finger, “Are you all right?”
 To my surprise, the man woke up.

 “Oh aye,” he said, “I’m fine, just having a kip.”
-I realised then that he stunk of alcohol.
+I realised then, he stunk of alcohol.

-She always believed that children needed a routine, needed love, and to believe they are important.
+She believed that children needed a routine, needed love, and to believe they are important.
 She always gave them that, as she did us.

 She passed away in 2010, in her seventy fifth year, still fostering till the last.